Factbox: Republicans win key U.S. governors' races

 PENNSYLVANIA

 Democrat Tom Wolf, a businessman who poured his personal fortune into his campaign, was declared the winner over Republican Governor Tom Corbett in one of the few notable victories by Democrats.
-Wolf won decisively, taking about 55 percent of the vote compared to 45 percent for Corbett with nearly all precincts reporting.
+With more than two-thirds of precincts reporting, Wolf had 55 percent of the vote compared with 45 percent for Corbett.

 Corbett, who had trailed badly in polls, took heat for presiding over state cuts in education funding.
 Critics also said Corbett has failed to push through his political agenda despite Republicans having control of both legislative houses.